Downloading and Installing the Sonic Pi Editor

 The Sonic Pi Editor

-The Sonic Pi Editor opens a set of buffers that you can easily move between.
+The Sonic Pi Editor opens a set of buffers that you can easily move between to code music.

-The editor has lots of friendly features for beginners including build-in help, syntax highlighting, command completion suggestions and helpful error messages.
+The editor has lots of friendly features for beginners including built-in help, syntax highlighting, command completion suggestions and helpful error messages.

 The Log Viewer output window shows what sounds were played when which is useful for understanding complex programs.